Deepakmalempati/Roommate-Finder/README.md

 4. Now app is ready to use.

 ----------------------------------------------------------------------------------------------------------------------------------
-This is an android app named Roommate finder.
+This is an android app named RoomiE.

 Our App helps in finding a roommate in your area.
 It also helps in setting multiple preferences while searching for roommate.
 It gives an option to post your house if you already have a space to live or search for roommate who has living space to share with